asmaamirkhan/DeepLearningNotes/9-SequenceModels/4-AboutNLP.md

 - It is sometimes referred as a _conditional language model_.

 ### 🕵️‍♀️ Neural Machine Translation with Attention
-- If you had to translate a book's paragraph from French to English, you would not read the whole paragraph, then close the book and translate.
+- If you had to translate a book's paragraph from French to English, you would not read the whole paragraph, then close the book and translate 😅
-- Even during the translation process, you would read/re-read and focus on the parts of the French paragraph corresponding to the parts of the English you are writing down.
+- Even during the translation process, you would read/re-read and focus on the parts of the French paragraph corresponding to the parts of the English you are writing down 🤔
-- The attention mechanism tells a Neural Machine Translation model where it should pay attention to at any step
+- The attention mechanism tells a Neural Machine Translation model where it should pay attention to at any step 👩‍🏫